 - Pour the drippings into a 9-inch pie pan, cast iron skillet, or square baking dish.
 Put the pan in oven and get the drippings smoking hot.
 Carefully take the pan out of the oven and pour in the batter.
 Put the pan back in oven and cook until puffed and dry, 15 to 20 minutes.

 - Beat the heavy cream until stiff.
 Slowly add the horseradish and lemon juice and continue to beat together.
 Taste and adjust seasoning if needed.
 Garnish top with chives.
 Serve with roasted beef.

-- To make the Sour Cream Horseradish Sauce
+For the Sour Cream Horseradish Sauce

 - In a medium bowl, combine all the ingredients and whisk until smooth.
 Taste and adjust seasonings.
 Cover and refrigerate until ready to use.
 Will hold in the refrigerator up to 2 days.

-- To make the Bernaise Sauce
+For the Bernaise Sauce

 - Simmer the shallots in vinegar and white wine until liquid has been reduced by about two-thirds.
 Remove from heat and cool.